Evolutionary dynamics of glucose-deprived cancer cells: insights from experimentally-informed mathematical modelling: Mathematical model

 \subsection{Glucose and lactate dynamics}

 The dynamic of the glucose concentration $G(t)$ is governed by the following ordinary differential equation (ODE)

 where the glucose uptake function $U_G$ is defined via Eq.\eqref{eu}.
-The ODE~\eqref{eG} relies on the assumption that glucose is consumed by the cells at a rate proportional to glucose uptake, with constant of proportionality $k_G>0$.
+The ODE~\eqref{eG} relies on the assumption that glucose is consumed by the cells at a rate proportional to glucose uptake~(cf. assumption {\bf A6}), with constant of proportionality $k_G>0$.
 Moreover, the dynamic of the lactate concentration $L(t)$ is governed by the following ODE

 where $\left(p_L\right)_+ = \max \left\{0, p_L\right\}$, with $p_L$ being the function that models the net rate of cell proliferation via lactate reuse, which is defined via Eq.~\eqref{ep2}.
-Based on earlier studies indicating that most tumours release lactate in quantities linearly related to glucose consumption~\cite{vaupel1989blood}, and coherently with the way in which the effect of glucose consumption is incorporated into the ODE~\eqref{eG}, the ODE~\eqref{eL} relies on the assumption that lactate is produced by the cells at a rate proportional to glucose uptake, with constant of proportionality $k_L>0$.
-Moreover, the ODE~\eqref{eL} relies on the additional assumption that lactate is absorbed only by the cells whose rescaled levels of MCT1 expression make them capable of reusing lactate to produce the energy required for their proliferation when glucose is scarce (i.e. cells with rescaled levels of MCT1 expression $x$ corresponding to positive values of $p_L(x,G,L)$), which absorb lactate at a rate proportional to their net proliferation rate, with constant of proportionality (i.e. conversion factor for lactate consumption) $\eta_L>0$.
+Based on earlier studies indicating that most tumours release lactate in quantities linearly related to glucose consumption~\cite{vaupel1989blood}, and coherently with the way in which the effect of glucose consumption is incorporated into the ODE~\eqref{eG}, the ODE~\eqref{eL} relies on the assumption that lactate is produced by the cells at a rate proportional to glucose uptake~(A6), with constant of proportionality $k_L>0$.
+Moreover, the ODE~\eqref{eL} relies on the additional assumption that lactate is absorbed only by the cells whose rescaled levels of MCT1 expression make them capable of reusing lactate to produce the energy required for their proliferation when glucose is scarce (i.e. cells with rescaled levels of MCT1 expression $x$ corresponding to positive values of $p_L(x,G,L)$), which absorb lactate at a rate proportional to their net proliferation rate~(cf. assumption {\bf A6}), with constant of proportionality (i.e. conversion factor for lactate consumption) $\eta_L>0$.